-13 Testing and surveillance by registered beekeepers [s 50, s 51(a), (i)]
+13 Testing and surveillance [s 50, s 51(a), (i)]

-(1) A registered beekeeper must:

-- (a) at least once in every 16 week period, complete an alcohol wash on their hives and any bees housed in those hives in accordance with the alcohol washing requirements, and - (b) report the results of the alcohol wash to the Department by electronic communication, using the form at www.dpi.nsw.gov.au/alcohol-wash.

-(2) In this clause:
+- (1) A person in charge of hives must: - (a) at least once in every 16 week period, complete an alcohol wash on the hives and any bees housed in those hives in accordance with the alcohol washing requirements, and - (b) report the results of the alcohol wash to the Department by electronic communication, using the form at www.dpi.nsw.gov.au/alcohol-wash. - (2) Subclause (1) is taken to have been complied with if an authorised officer has undertaken surveillance action of the hives in the previous 16 weeks. - (3) In this clause: